Skip to main content

 Foil: To use or not to use?

+The choice to grill corn with or without foil is a personal one.
 There are some benefits to grilling corn in foil.
 The foil will protect the corn somewhat from the grill’s heat.
 Wrapped tightly, it will allow the corn to steam while being grilled.
-You can also add ingredients to the foil like butter, herbs, and even garlic that can make the corn even more flavorful.
+You can also add ingredients to the foil, like butter, herbs, and even garlic, which can make the corn even more flavorful.
+Grilling corn without foil will give it a smokey, rustic, roasted flavor and bite.
+This texture is great when making elote-style corn or street corn, or in a corn side dish where the extra roasting brings additional flavors, you cannot get from steaming in foil.

 Health benefits of corn

 While corn can get a bad rap in the vegetable world, it’s certainly not without its health benefits.
-Sure, it may be heavy on the carbohydrates, but it’s also rich in vitamin C, which can protect your cells from things like heart disease and cancer.
+Sure, it may be heavy on carbohydrates, but it’s also rich in vitamin C, which can protect your cells from things like heart disease and cancer.
 Furthermore, it’s a good source of the carotenoids lutein and zeaxanthin, which help to protect the eyes from cataracts.

 Topics